Post

 <img src="/assets/posts/rentasctf2024/th2.jpg" width=50% height=50%>

-Reading the chat, it seems that the flag is the mirror link of their onion page.
+Reading the chat, it seems that the flag was a mirror link of their onion page.
 This can be obtained in many sources like this.

 Resign Letter [Rev]